 Advantages and disadvantages of earning points through your home loan

 - The fact that you can use rewards points to pay for airline fares is a definite plus.
-A Flyer Home Loan of around $350,000 earns 35,000 Qantas Points upon settlement, and these points can get you a return business class Melbourne to Sydney ticket.
+A Home Loan of around $350,000 could earn 35,000 points upon settlement, and these points can get you a return business class Melbourne to Sydney ticket.
 If you’re looking at an economy fare, 35,000 Qantas Points are good for a return ticket from Sydney to Hamilton Island ticket.
 If you are not someone who travels, you can redeem your Qantas Points for a variety of merchandise sold by awards partners.

 - Another advantage of earning points through a home loan is that these points tend to come without caps or limits.
-So, if you take a $2,000,000 loan amount, you can look forward to 200,000 Qantas Points at settlement, and you also earn points on a monthly basis.
+So, if you take a $2,000,000 loan amount, you can take advantage of a greater amount of Points at settlement, and you also earn points on a monthly basis.

 - One downside to earning points through a home loan is that the points can go to waste.
 That is, you accumulate a number of points but never get around to using them.
 In addition, while using the points within a given time frame ensures that they don’t lapse, not using them for prolonged periods can lead to their expiry.
 For example, if you keep your Qantas frequent flyer account active your points will be valid for life.
 If your account is inactive, meaning you haven’t earned or redeemed points in 18 months, they’ll expire.

 Types of home loans with frequent flyer points and their suitability